2010–2017 Toronto serial homicides: Halloween assault

-Further on
+Additional background

-In 2002, while the assault case was still before the courts, McArthur registered with Recon, a gay fetish dating website for men into BDSM, where his profile noted his interest in submissive men.
-He was active on numerous gay dating websites including Silverdaddies, Manjam, Grindr, Bear411, BearForest, Scruff, DaddyHunt, Squirt and Growlr.
-McArthur joined Facebook in 2011 and catalogued his nightlife with pictures of parties, vacations, birthday dinners and concerts.
-Younger men of South Asian or Middle Eastern descent were in several pictures.
-By this time McArthur had become a part of the gay community and was a regular at its bars.
-Since 2007 or 2008, he was living in a 19th-floor apartment at Leaside Towers in Thorncliffe Park, a neighbourhood populated mainly by immigrants about 5 km northeast of Church and Wellesley.
+In 2002, while the assault case was still pending, McArthur registered with Recon, a gay fetish dating website for men into BDSM.
+McArthur's profile noted his interest in submissive men.
+He was also active on numerous gay dating websites including Silverdaddies, Manjam, Grindr, Bear411, BearForest, Scruff, DaddyHunt, Squirt and Growlr.
+McArthur joined Facebook in 2011 and catalogued his participation in local nightlife, with younger men of South Asian or Middle Eastern descent in several photos.
+By this time McArthur had reestablished himself in Toronto's gay community and was a regular at gay bars.
+By the late 2000s he was living in a 19th-floor apartment in Thorncliffe Park, about 5 km northeast of Church and Wellesley.

-McArthur's 2003 banishment from Church and Wellesley remained well known and he had developed a reputation for BDSM and rough sex.
-In 2011, he told an acquaintance named Robert James about an incident in which he had been asked to leave a coffeehouse, which caused McArthur to knock all of the glasses off the counter in a rage.
+McArthur's banishment from Church and Wellesley over the 2001 assault remained well known, and he had developed a reputation for BDSM and rough sex.
+In 2011, he told an acquaintance named Robert James about an incident in which he had reacted violently after being asked to leave a coffeehouse.
 James decided to heed advice to stay away from McArthur, explaining that he had heard disturbing stories about him.
 According to James, McArthur turned red and screamed about "f---ing f---ots [sic] telling stories about me!" and, "You're just like the rest of them, you think I'm crazy."
-A. J. Khan, a Toronto restaurant owner, remembered McArthur as a friendly regular.
-Towards the end of 2013, Khan inquired when McArthur came in alone instead of with his usual companion.
-McArthur said his boyfriend was on vacation, and when Khan noted he had seen the man the previous day, McArthur angrily left and never returned.
+A. J. Khan, a Toronto restaurant owner, recalled questioning McArthur in 2013 when he came in alone instead of with his boyfriend.
+McArthur said his boyfriend was on vacation, and when Khan noted he had seen the man the previous day, he angrily left and never returned.